Candace is a writer with a head full of interesting and kooky facts and ideas, which include games, science fiction, and mad science.

 Basics of Autobiography

 Derived from three Greek words meaning “self,” “life,” and “write,” autobiography is a style of writing that has been around nearly as long as history has been recorded.
-Yet autobiography was not classified as a genre within itself until the late eighteenth century.
-Robert Southey coined the term in 1809 to describe the work of a Portuguese poet (Anderson 1, 7; Berryman 71).
+Yet autobiography was not classified as a genre within itself until the late eighteenth century; Robert Southey coined the term in 1809 to describe the work of a Portuguese poet (Anderson 1, 7; Berryman 71).
 In his book, Inside Out, E. Stuart Bates offers a functional definition of autobiography as “a narrative of the past of a person by the person concerned” (Bates 2).

 That definition, however, is too broad for some literary critics.
 Many, such as Lejeune, a scholar on autobiography, wish to define the genre more narrowly.
 Linda Anderson cites Lejeune’s definition of autobiography as “[a] retrospective prose narrative produced by a real person concerning his own existence, focusing on his individual life, in particular on the development of his personality” (Anderson 2).
 He also thinks that the work must implicitly state itself to be an autobiography to be included within the genre (Anderson 3).

-Other scholars, Bates, for example, do not think that there are any limitations or minimums on how much of a life must be revealed for it to be classified as autobiography.
+Other scholars, Bates, for example, do not think that there are any limitations or minimums on how much of life must be revealed for it to be classified as autobiography.
 Many factual accounts, though not intended to be an autobiography per se, can be categorized as such because they contain “a self-revealed personality, after thorough reconsideration” (Bates 5).
 Cataloging autobiographies are further complicated because there are some that are translations and some that are edited.
 Maupassant even wrote an autobiography of his future (Bates 2-6).

 Despite disagreements concerning how inclusive the category of autobiography should be, there are characteristics that are common to the majority of autobiographical works (Berryman 71).
 These features are the grammatical perspective of the work, the identity of the self, and self-reflection and introspection.

 Most autobiographies are written from the first person singular perspective.
-This is fitting because autobiography is usually a story one tells about oneself.
-It would not naturally follow then that the writer would recount his or her past from a second or third person perspective.
+This is fitting because an autobiography is usually a story one tells about oneself.
+It would not naturally follow then that the writer would recount his or her past from a second or third-person perspective.
 Jean Quigley confirms this point in her book The Grammar of Autobiography by saying that “As soon as we are asked about ourselves, to tell our autobiography, we start to tell stories.
 We tell what happened, what we said, what we did” (Quigley 144).

 The author, the narrator, and the protagonist must share a common identity for the work to be considered an autobiography (Anderson 3).
-This common identity could be similar, but is not identical.
+This common identity could be similar but is not identical.
 The self that the author constructs becomes a character within the story that may not be a completely factual representation of the author’s actual past self (Anderson 3; Porter and Wolf 4-5; Quigley 106-7).

 Versions of the Truth